gsainath/interview/README.md

 Are you also working?

-`I am working but I have resigned and I am in my Notice period which ends on Aug 2`
+`No, I am not working I have resigned`

+`-----dont talk about notice period, etc-----`

 Did you already book the flight?